honganqi/GenshinWishOnStream/README.md

 * An optional GUI (graphical user interface) app is available in [GitHub](https://github.com/honganqi/GenshinWishOnStreamGUI) to make it easier to customize this script

-## Change of Account/Channel Name
-* Please note that if you change your account/channel name, you may need to do the whole "load the HTML file in any browser thing and give read permissions" thing.

 ## Customization
 * Three star items are included by default like in the